NathanKr/react-profiler-api/README.md

 <h2>Motivation</h2>
-Play with react profiler api
+Play with react profiler api and check the impact of memo on the performance - rendering time of the List (actualDuration)

 <h2>Application</h2>
 render a list and button to add item on the end